Gwyd0/Sparx-bwk/README.md

 * Sometimes Auto Bookwork checks may not work (due to how fractions are displayed).
 * Make Sure that the .exe or .py file are in the same directory as the **Logs** file.
 ## Why so many Try and excepts?
 If you can be bothered to read my code.
-You might notice the amount of try: and excepts there are, this is becaues of **chromedriver**.
+You might notice the amount of try: and excepts there are, this is becaues of **Selenium Webdirver**.

-For some reason, Chromedriver will crash if it can't find an element This means that to avoid crashing i have to use try and excepts.
-Like this:
+For some reason, Selenium will crash if it can't find an element.
+This means that to avoid crashing i have to use try-excepts, like this:
 ```
 try:
   kp = driver.find_element_by_class_name('number-input')